Roba-Osylan/Ultrasonic-Bluetooth-Arduino-ProteusSimulation/README.md

 Connection:
 -The Servos are connected to digital pins 6, 5, 3, 9, 10, 11 of the Arduino.
--The trigger and echo pin of the Ultrasonic are connected to pins 12 and 8 repectively.
+-The trigger and echo pin of the Ultrasonic are connected to pins 12 and 8 respectively.
--The RX and TX of the Bluetooth module are conected to the TX and RX pins of the Arduino respectively.
+-The RX and TX of the Bluetooth module are connected to the TX and RX pins of the Arduino respectively.
--The RX and TX of the vertual terminal are connected to the TX and RX of the bluetooth module respectively.
+-The RX and TX of the virtual terminal are connected to the TX and RX of the bluetooth module respectively.
 -The LED is connected to pin 13 of the Arduino.

 # Code